Anton Maria Schyrleus of Rheita: Biography

-Two different stories exist about Rheita's early life.
+Two different stories exist about Schyrle's early life.
 The most popular account holds that he is of Czech origin, born in 1597.
-According to this story he was a priest and a member of the order of Capuchin friars at Rheita, Bohemia (today Rejta, a suburb of Trhové Sviny), hence his name.
+According to this story he was a priest and a member of the order of Capuchin friars at Rheita, Bohemia (today Rejta, a suburb of Trhové Sviny), hence "of Rheita".
 At the outbreak of the Thirty Years' War in 1618, he left the order and established himself in Belgium.

 The other, more probable account, starts in 1604, when Schyrleus is born in Reutte, Austria.
 After joining the Augustine order in 1622, he is sent to the university at Ingolstadt, where he probably follows courses in astronomy and learns how to grind lenses.
 Following his graduation he does not return to his convent but enters the Capuchin order, which sends him to Linz in 1636 where he is to teach philosophy.
 Here, he comes in the service of Kurfürst Philipp Christoph von Sötern, the archbishop of Trier and Speyer, who is held captive by the Emperor Ferdinand III.
 The archbishop sends him on a mission to negotiate with Pope Urban VIII.
 The emperor however, seeing this diplomatic activity as a form of spying, bans Schyrleus from his lands in 1641.
 From here on, both accounts of Schyrleus' life come together.

 In the 1640s he was a professor of philosophy at Trier.
 In 1642, he was in Cologne conducting astronomical observations and optical measurements, and in 1643 his work Novem stellae circa Jovem visae, circa Saturnum sex, circa Martem nonnullae ("Nine stars seen around Jupiter, six around Saturn, several around Mars") appeared.
 In 1645, he published Oculus Enoch et Eliae, siue, Radius sidereomysticus, a very influential work on optics and astronomy.